towardsuffering/chrisblogsdev/src/pages/about.md

   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

 I am a single, 32 year old developer based out of Nashville, Tennesse.
-I am passionate and committed about discovering patterns in music, behavior, economics, and tech and sharing my discoveries with the world.
+I am passionate and committed to discovering patterns in music, behavior, economics, and tech and sharing my discoveries with the world.

 I enjoy reading, practicing spanish, producing and distributing music, compiling databases and digital content, caring for my cat and dog (and loved ones), and the search for beneficial connections.
 I envision my future to be filled with community warmth, financial prosperity, and the thrill of travel while savoring the journey itself.
 Life is a roller coaster, enjoy the ride 🎢.